6c65726f79/custom-titlebar/README.md

 ## Update background

-This change the color of titlebar and it's checked whether the color is light or dark, so that the color of the icons adapts to the background of the title bar.
+This change the color of titlebar and it's checked whether the color is light or dark, so that the color of the icons adapts to the background of the titlebar.
 The value must be a valid CSS color.

 ```
 titlebar.updateBackground('rgb(60, 60, 60)');